 Ovarian cysts are solid or fluid-filled pockets (cysts) within or on the surface of the ovaries.
 Ovarian cysts are common, especially during reproductive ages.
 They are usually non-cancerous, diagnosed with the examination and ultrasound and most of them disappear without any treatment whilst others need surgery.

-Most women will experience a cyst on their ovaries at least once in their life-time.
+Most women will experience a cyst on their ovaries at least once in their lifetime.
 They generally cause no pain or symptoms and are discovered during a pelvic exam.
 As the cyst grows, women may experience pain, nausea, bloating, painful bowel movements or pain during sex.
-They are usually non-cancerous, but can sometimes cause serious problems, so it’s best to have it checked by a doctor.
+They are usually non-cancerous, but can sometimes cause serious problems, so it’s best to have them checked by a doctor.
 Some of them disappear without any treatment and others need surgery.